Nuitka/Nuitka-website/site/pages/website-manual.rst

 We use `Grids
 <https://sphinx-design.readthedocs.io/en/latest/grids.html>`_, a
-component of the **Sphinx Design** extension, to build the layout of our website pages.
+component of the **Sphinx Design** extension to build the layout of our website pages.

 Sphinx Extension: ABlog